Pyrite: Present day

-Pyrite is used to make marcasite jewelry.
-Marcasite jewelry, using small faceted pieces of pyrite, often set in silver, has been made since ancient times and was popular in the Victorian era.
-At the time when the term became common in jewelry making, "marcasite" referred to all iron sulfides including pyrite, and not to the orthorhombic FeS_{2} mineral marcasite which is lighter in color, brittle and chemically unstable, and thus not suitable for jewelry making.
-Marcasite jewelry does not actually contain the mineral marcasite.
-The specimens of pyrite, when it appears as good quality crystals, are used in decoration.
-They are also very popular in mineral collecting.
-Among the sites that provide the best specimens are Soria and La Rioja provinces (Spain).
+Pyrite specimens are also very popular in mineral collecting.
+Among the sites that provide the most sought-after specimens are Soria and La Rioja provinces (Spain).

-In value terms, China ($47 million) constitutes the largest market for imported unroasted iron pyrites worldwide, making up 65% of global imports.
-China is also the fastest growing in terms of the unroasted iron pyrites imports, with a CAGR of +27.8% from 2007 to 2016.
+In terms of monetary value, China constitutes the largest market for imported unroasted iron pyrites worldwide, at $47 million, making up 65% of global imports.
+It is also the fastest growing, with a CAGR of +27.8% from 2007 to 2016.

 Research

 In July 2020 scientists reported that they have observed a voltage-induced transformation of normally diamagnetic pyrite into a ferromagnetic material, which may lead to applications in devices such as solar cells or magnetic data storage.

 Researchers at Trinity College Dublin, Ireland have demonstrated that FeS_{2} can be exfoliated into few-layers just like other two-dimensional layered materials such as graphene by a simple liquid-phase exfoliation route.
 This is the first study to demonstrate the production of non-layered 2D-platelets from 3D bulk FeS_{2}.
 Furthermore, they have used these 2D-platelets with 20% single walled carbon-nanotube as an anode material in lithium-ion batteries, reaching a capacity of 1000 mAh/g close to the theoretical capacity of FeS_{2}.

-In 2021, a natural pyrite stone has been crushed and pre-treated followed by liquid-phase exfoliation into two-dimensional nanosheets, which has shown capacities of 1200 mAh/g as an anode in lithium-ion batteries.
+In 2021, a natural pyrite stone was crushed and pre-treated followed by liquid-phase exfoliation into two-dimensional nanosheets, which showed capacities of 1200 mAh/g as an anode in lithium-ion batteries.

 Formal oxidation states for pyrite, marcasite, molybdenite and arsenopyrite

-From the perspective of classical inorganic chemistry, which assigns formal oxidation states to each atom, pyrite and marcasite are probably best described as Fe^{2+}[S_{2}]^{2−}.
-This formalism recognizes that the sulfur atoms in pyrite occur in pairs with clear S–S bonds.
-These persulfide [^{−}S–S^{−}] units can be viewed as derived from hydrogen disulfide, H_{2}S_{2}.
+From the perspective of classical inorganic chemistry, which assigns formal oxidation states to each atom, pyrite and marcasite are probably best described as Fe(2+)[S2](2-).
+This formalism recognizes that the sulfur atoms in pyrite occur in pairs with clear S\sS bonds.
+These persulfide [^{-}S\sS-] units can be viewed as derived from hydrogen disulfide, H2S2.
 Thus pyrite would be more descriptively called iron persulfide, not iron disulfide.
-In contrast, molybdenite, MoS_{2}, features isolated sulfide S^{2−} centers and the oxidation state of molybdenum is Mo^{4+}.
+In contrast, molybdenite, MoS2, features isolated sulfide S(2-) centers and the oxidation state of molybdenum is Mo(4+).
 The mineral arsenopyrite has the formula FeAsS.
-Whereas pyrite has [S_{2}]^{2−} units, arsenopyrite has [AsS]^{3−} units, formally derived from deprotonation of arsenothiol (H_{2}AsSH).
-Analysis of classical oxidation states would recommend the description of arsenopyrite as Fe^{3+}[AsS]^{3−}.
+Whereas pyrite has [S2](2-) units, arsenopyrite has [AsS](3-) units, formally derived from deprotonation of arsenothiol (H2AsSH).
+Analysis of classical oxidation states would recommend the description of arsenopyrite as Fe(3+)[AsS](3−).